SerjoPepper/bot-brother/README.md

 })
 ```

-### Go to state
+### Go to command
-You can go to any state via keyboard
+You can go to any state via keyboard.
+First argument for `go` method is a command name.
 ```
 bot.keyboard([[
   {'command1': {go: 'command1'}}